FarronF/limerick-council-meetings/meetings/2016/01/25-Full Meeting of Limerick City and County Council/Minutes - Adjourned Budget Meeting of Limerick City and County Council - 23rd November 2015.md

 Executive outlined his proposals for amendments to the Draft Budget to take account

-of the additional funding of €1,191,546, details as outlined hereunder:--- **3**
+of the additional funding of €1,191,546, details as outlined hereunder:
+---
+**3**

 **Summary of Adjustments**